Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: decay in the trapped and near-horizon region

 which are continuous with respect to the natural energy topologies. \end{theorem}

-\begin{proof} The existence and uniqueness of a global smooth solution for $t\ge t_0$ is Corollary~\ref{thm:small-data}.
-To extend the solution to $t\le t_0$, we use time reversal on the static Schwarzschild exterior: introducing the reversed time variable $\tilde t:=-t$ (so that $\partial_{\tilde t}=-\partial_t$), the Schwarzschild metric is unchanged and the Lorenz-gauge Maxwell--Higgs equations retain the same hyperbolic form.
-Therefore the same small-data global existence argument applied with initial hypersurface $\Sigma_{\tilde t_0}$ (where $\tilde t_0=-t_0$) produces a unique solution for $\tilde t\ge \tilde t_0$, i.e. $t\le t_0$.
+\begin{proof} The existence and uniqueness of a global smooth solution for $t\ge t_0$ is Corollary~\ref{cor:small-data}.
+To extend the solution to $t\le t_0$, we use time reversal on the static Schwarzschild exterior: introducing the reversed time variable $\tilde t:=-t$ (so that $\partial_{\tilde t}=-\partial_t$), the Schwarzschild metric is unchanged and the Lorenz-gauge Maxwell-Higgs equations retain the same hyperbolic form.
+Consequently, the small-data global existence argument applied with initial hypersurface $\Sigma_{\tilde t_0}$ (where $\tilde t_0=-t_0$) produces a unique solution for $\tilde t\ge \tilde t_0$, i.e.\ $t\le t_0$.
 Gluing the two evolutions by uniqueness on $\Sigma_{t_0}$ yields a global solution on all slices $\Sigma_t$, $t\in\mathbb R$.

-The past decay and flux estimates are obtained by applying Corollaries \ref{thm:far-decay}--\ref{thm:near-horizon} and Propositions \ref{prop:p2-flux-proved}--\ref{prop:horizon-flux} to the time-reversed solution in the $\tilde t$-future direction.
+The past decay and flux estimates are obtained by applying Corollaries~\ref{cor:far-decay}-\ref{cor:near-horizon} and Propositions~\ref{prop:p2-flux-proved}-\ref{prop:horizon-flux} to the time-reversed solution in the $\tilde t$-future direction.
 Translating back to the original $t$-coordinates yields the stated bounds.
 This yields the existence of the past radiation data on the past scattering boundary $\partial_-^{(0)}\D$ (that is, on $\mathcal I^-\cup\mathcal H^-$) and, when $m^2>0$, the past timelike state $(\phi_-,\pi_-)$ in $\mathcal H_{\mathrm{KG}}^{k-2}$, with the same a priori bounds.
 Equivalently, the full past asymptotic data are well-defined on the extended boundary $\partial_-^{(m)}\D$.
 The corresponding maps $\mathscr S_-^{\mathrm{full}}$ and $\mathscr S_+^{\mathrm{full}}$ are continuous because each component of the radiation/timelike data is obtained as a limit controlled by the uniform energy bounds and the flux estimates. \end{proof}